At a glance

 PowerPoint slides that can be used to present CDC's latest ASD data from the ADDM Network.

-CDC activities and resources on autism.
+CDC materials and resources on autism spectrum disorder (ASD).